 How to find us at King Power Stadium...

 If you're travelling to King Power Stadium by car or train, all the directions you need are below.
 Information on matchday car parking can also be found below.

 Leicester City Football Club,

 King Power Stadium,

 The M1 and M69 Motorways interchange at Junction 21 (M1), where you should exit and follow the signs for the City Centre via the A5460.
 After 3 miles turn right onto Upperton Road, follow the road down until you get to the Liberty Statue island and take the fifth exit down Western Boulevard and you will see King Power Stadium ground on your right-hand side.

 King Power Stadium is five minute drive or 20 minute walk from British Rail, London Road, Leicester.

 No on-site parking is available for away fans on matchdays.
-Car Parking is available at the Filbert Street car park on a match by match basis for £15 per space.
-Spaces should preferably be pre-booked by calling the sales centre on 0344 815 5000 (option 1) or by visiting the City Fanstore at the Stadium.
+Car Parking is available at the Filbert Street car park on a match by match basis for £16 per space.
+Spaces should be pre-booked before 12pm on the day before the matchday by calling the City Sales Centre on 0344 815 5000 (option 1) or by visiting the City Fanstore at the Stadium.

 The parking on Freemans Common Business Park is on individual business car parks.
 The parks are run in aid of the Multiple Sclerosis (MS!)
 Therapy Centre.
 Parking is £3 or £4 depending on the location and all proceeds go to the charity.